simdjson/simdjson/doc/ondemand.md

 Instead of allowing such arbitrary JSON documents, we expect JSON that producers and consumers often agree on a dialect: we might agree that keys should not be repeated within the same object and should appear in a prescribed order, that numbers should fit as normal  64-bit floating-point (binary64) numbers or otherwise be representable as 64-bit integers, that keys should be unescaped ASCII strings, and so forth.
 Popular systems such as [MongoDB define their own JSON dialects](https://docs.mongodb.com/manual/reference/method/db.collection.find/#query-exact-matches-on-embedded-documents), and might consider `{ first: "Yukihiro", last: "Matsumoto" }` and `{ last: "Matsumoto", first: "Yukihiro" }` as being distinct JSON inputs and represent all numbers as floating-point values.
+Major web APIs often have constraints above and beyond the JSON specification: e.g., [Authorize.Net](https://developer.authorize.net/api/reference/index.html) requires keys to follow a specific order.

 The On Demand approach is designed around several principles: